Jane Peterson: Later life

-Peterson married a corporate lawyer, M. Bernard Philipp, when she was fifty years old.
-Four years after her husband's death, she married a New Haven physician James S. McCarty in 1939.
+In 1925 at age 50, Peterson married a corporate lawyer, M. Bernard Philipp.
+Following her marriage, she spent summers in Ipswich, MA, and travelled less often.
+She had the opportunity to study and paint flowers, writing a book, Flower Painting, in 1946.
+A solo exhibit at the Newhouse Galleries in New York featured her floral paintings.
+Four years after her husband's death, she married New Haven physician James S. McCarty in 1939.
 Their marriage lasted for less than a year.